William Cannon Drive Corridor

 Learn about planned improvements for William Cannon Drive

-Below are links to the information materials that were shared at the Corridor Office Hours event.
+Below are links to the information materials that were shared at the public office hours and open house.

 Corridor improvements are informed by the community’s needs and input.
 Community engagement played a critical role in developing the Corridor Construction Program and the William Cannon Corridor Mobility Plan, and additional public engagement was conducted during the preliminary engineering phase of work.

 Public feedback remains at the heart of our efforts to make this corridor safer and easier to travel.
 You can submit comments and/or questions in-person at the Corridor Program Office, 5202 East Ben White Boulevard, or by sending an email to WilliamCannon@austintexas.gov or by calling 512-974-7899.

 On Saturday, August 25, 2018, we hosted an open house meeting from 10 a.m. to 1 p.m. at Langford Elementary School (2206 Blue Meadow Drive, Austin Texas, 78744.)
 At the meeting, we provided information about planned improvements for William Cannon Drive corridor.
 At this meeting we received community feedback that helped refine the design of the improvements.

 You may review the information materials shared at the open house, as well as the public feedback received by viewing the official Public Meeting and Community Feedback Report.

 Corridor Mobility Plan